 - Determine if the victim is in immediate danger; - Ascertain if emergency medical assistance is needed; - Help identify and address the immediate concerns of the victim; - Ask if victim wants to report the crime to the police (if not already reported).
 If the victim chooses to report, the advocate should offer to assist with this process; - Offer crisis support services; - Caution the victim against destruction of evidence.

-Medical Examination (LiveSafe Resources and/or SafePath CAC)
+Medical Examination (LiveSafe Resources)